Shawn-Nichol/AndroidKotlinGuide/Dependency Injection/Manual Dependency Injection.md

   var loginContainer: LoginContainer? = null
 ```

-Once you have a container specific to a flow, you ahve to decide when to create adn delte the container instance.
+Once you have a container specific to a flow, you have to decide when to create and delete the container instance.
 Becuse your login flow is self-contained in an activity,(LoginActivity), the activity is the one managing the lifecycle of the container.
 LoginActivity can create the instance in onCreate(0 and delte it in onDestory()

 ```
 class LoginActivity: Activity() {